kyoheiu/felix/README.md

   - "Ad            :In the visual mode, delete and append items to register a. u                  :Undo put/delete/rename.
 <C-r>              :Redo put/delete/rename.
-v                  :Toggle whether to show the preview. s                  :Toggle between vertical / horizontal split in the preview mode.
+v (lowercase)      :Toggle whether to show the preview. s                  :Toggle between vertical / horizontal split in the preview mode.
 <Alt-j>
  / <Alt-<Down>>    :Scroll down the preview text.